Phosphatidylinositol 5-phosphate: Metabolism

 PtdIns5P can also be produced by dephosphorylation of PtdIns(4,5)P2.
 Such phosphatase activity is shown for Shigella flexneri effector IpgD and two mammalian phosphatases – PtdIns(4,5)P2 4-phosphatase type I and type II.

+In myoblast, PtdIns5P is rapidly metabolized by the PI5P 4-kinase α into PI(4,5)P2 which accumulates at the plasma membrane thereby facilitating the formation of podosome-like protrusions, playing a crucial role in the spatiotemporal regulation of myoblast fusion.

 Currently, there is no known mammalian phosphatase to specifically dephosphorylate PtdIns5P.
 The pathway for PtdIns5P clearance involves synthesis of PtdIns(4,5)P2.

 Functions

 The levels of PtdIns5P change significantly in response to physiological and pathological stimuli.
 Insulin, thrombin, T-cell activation, and cell transformation with nucleophosmin anaplastic lymphoma tyrosine kinase (NPM-ALK), cause elevation of cellular PtdIns5P levels.
 In contrast, hypoosmotic shock and histamine treatment decrease the levels of PtdIns5P.
-In T-cells, two “downstream of tyrosine kinase” proteins DOK1 and DOK2 are proposed as PtdIns5P-binding proteins and effectors.
+In T-cells, two "downstream of tyrosine kinase" proteins DOK1 and DOK2 are proposed as PtdIns5P-binding proteins and effectors.

 As the other phosphoinositides, PtdIns5P is also present in the nucleus of mammalian cells.
 The nuclear PtdIns5P pool is controlled by the nuclear type I PtdIns(4,5)P2 4-phosphatase that, in conjunction with the PIPKIIbeta kinase, plays a role in UV stress, apoptosis and cell cycle progression.

 The function of PtdIns5P in nuclear signaling likely involves ING2, a member of the ING family.
 The proteins of this family associate with and modulate the activity of histone acetylases and deacetylases as well as induce apoptosis through p53 acetylation.
 The ING2 interacts with PtdIns5P via its plant homeodomain (PHD) finger motif.

 In summary, the available evidence indicates that PIKfyve activity is the major source of steady-state cellular PtdIns5P.
 Under certain conditions, PtdIns5P is produced by dephosphorylation of bis-phosphoinositides.
 PtdIns5P is involved in regulation of both basic cellular functions and responses to a multitude of physiological and pathological stimuli by yet- to- be specified molecular mechanisms.